kcajheish/distributed-system-note/week1/README.md

     1. Can be either **MAP** or **REDUCE**.
 A worker either execute map function or reduce function according to JobType
     2. When no task is available, send **EXIT** task to close worker.
 - **Files** give location of the files that  worker may have to work on.
 - **UnixTime** reflects the time of last status change.
 It is updated to current when task changes it status.
-Master health check the in-progress task by how much time elapses since **UnixTime**.
+Coordinator health check the in-progress task by how much time elapses since **UnixTime**.
 - **TaskNumber** is a unique label for the task.
-Worker notifies master about completion with task number.
-Then, master can mark the task with **COMPLETED** status and remove it from the queue.
+Worker notifies coordinator about completion with task number.
+Then, coordinator can mark the task with **COMPLETED** status and remove it from the queue.
 - **Assigned**: worker process id that request for the task
     - When a worker is slow to reply and coordinator has already assigned the task to other worker, worker_id != Assigned.
 We ignore the reply.
     - How about extend expiry of in progress task and let task forget about this field?